fwenzel/fxos-addon-keyboard-show-case/README.md

 Issues and Pull Requests welcome.
 Please file an Issue before submitting code.

+## Acknowledgments

+The simple keyboard logo is an altered version of a Google "Material Design" icon, CC-by licensed.

 ## License

 This is free software, &copy; 2015 Fred Wenzel and licensed under an Apache